rails/webpacker/README.md

       └── logo.svg
 ```

 You can then link the JavaScript pack in Rails views using the `javascript_pack_tag` helper.
-If you have styles imported in your pack file, you can link them by using `stylesheet_packs_with_chunks_tag`:
+If you have styles imported in your pack file, you can link them by using `stylesheet_pack_tag`:

 ```erb
 <%= javascript_pack_tag 'application' %>